 Jenn's visual art has been exhibited from the west coast to London in dozens of galleries, site-specific installations and public collections.
 She is excited to add to her experience curating public art projects, bringing artists and community together in meaningful ways.

 Her writing spans many genres, from children's picture books to life-style articles to collections of ecological poetry.
-She is both a traditionally-published and independent author experienced at creating and designing books from start to finish, acting as editor, art director and publisher.
+She is a hybrid author, with both traditionally-published and independently created work, experienced at creating and designing books from start to finish, acting as editor, art director and publisher.

 Jenn graduated with a B.A. in Art History from UC Berkeley.
 She takes courses in creative writing and attends professional conferences as an active participant in SCBWI WWA.
 In 2005, she became a certified Washington State University Master Gardener.